Azure/azure-powershell/src/RecoveryServices/RecoveryServices.Backup.Autorest/docs/Get-AzRecoveryServicesPolicyTemplate.md

 This command is used to get default values for a VM policy.
 This object can further be used for editing any attributes in the policy client object either manually or using the Edit-AzRecoveryServicesBackupSchedulePolicyClientObject, Edit-AzRecoveryServicesBackupRetentionPolicyClientObject cmdlets.
-After changing the values as per need, $vmPol object can further be used to create policy using New-AzRecoveryServicesBackupPolicy command.
+After changing the values as per need, $vmPol object can further be used to create policy using New-AzRecoveryServicesBackupProtectionPolicy command.

 ### Example 2: Get the default policy client object for creating MSSQL policy
 ```powershell